bvaughn/react-virtualized/docs/FlexTable.md

 VirtualScroll has no way of knowing when its underlying list data has changed since it only receives a `rowHeight` property.
 If the `rowHeight` is a number it can compare before and after values but if it is a function that comparison is error prone.
 In the event that a dynamic `rowHeight` function is in use and the row heights have changed this function should be manually called by the "smart" container parent.

+This method will also force a render cycle (via `forceUpdate`) to ensure that the updated measurements are reflected in the rendered table.

 ### Class names

 The FlexTable component supports the following static class names